-Students subject to such action are contacted individually and must follow the directions of the academic performance committee.
-Bentley assumes no responsibility for students who act contrary to the committee’s decisions.
-In addition, continued inadequate academic performance may affect a student’s eligibility for federal financial assistance.
+Students subject to such action are contacted individually and must follow the Committee’s directives to improve their academic performance.
+Continued inadequate academic performance can also jeopardize students’ eligibility for federal financial aid.

-Students who are suspended (normally for a one-year period) may reapply in writing to the associate dean for academic services.
-The deadline for reapplication is March 1 for a fall semester re-entry and October 1 for a spring semester.
-Students must present evidence that they should be readmitted, and complete an academic contract with the Office of Academic Services.
+Students who are suspended (normally for a one-year period), may petition for re-admission in writing to Cathy Carlson, Associate Provost, Academic Services and Operations.
+The deadline for re-application is March 15 for a fall semester re-entry and October 15 for a spring semester re-entry.
+Students who wish to re-enter should be prepared to accept a reduced course load and other conditions outlined by the Associate Provost for Undergraduate Education.

 Policy: Students are encouraged to declare a major in the first semester of their sophomore year.
 Students may, however, change majors as often as they choose.